tahsinkose/sjtu-drone/README.md

 $catkin build
 ```

-Here <catkin_ws> is the path of the catkin work space.
-Please refer to the [tutorial](http://wiki.ros.org/ROS/Tutorials) about how to create a catkin work space in ROS.
+Here <catkin_ws> is the path of the catkin workspace.
+Please refer to the [tutorial](http://wiki.ros.org/ROS/Tutorials) about how to create a catkin workspace in ROS.

-#Run
+# Run
 The simplest way is calling after you have built the workspace successfully.

 ```